Jintiannn/openEuler/README.md

 * **Develop in Other Communities and Integrate into openEuler:** Assuming you already have your project on platforms like GitHub, GitLab, or Gitee, you only need to follow the third participation method to add the software to the 'src-openeuler' repo.<br />
 * **Develop within our Community and Integrate in openEuler.** Or you can establish your project on https://gitee.com/openeuler, like 'hosting' your project within the openEuler community.</p>

 Finally, we extend a heartfelt welcome to everyone to join our community.
-With the openEuler platform, let’s come together to create a richer, more intelligent world.
+With the openEuler platform, let’s come together to create a richer, more intelligent world.<br />

 <p align="center">

-**OpenEuler community welcomes each and every one of you!**
+🎊OpenEuler community welcomes each and every one of you!🎊
 </p>